fieldtensor/code-samples/README.md

 words.
 Some bits of every byte are used for encoding metadata about the encoding while other bits are used for encoding the character's actual value.
-These functions do bit twiddling to extract the metadata, unpacking the character payload, and deliver a simple stream of Unicode characters to the caller.
-There are also functions for the reverse encoding process.
+These functions do bit twiddling to extract the metadata, unpacking the character payload, and deliver a stream of Unicode characters to the caller.
+There are also functions for the encoding process.

 <a name="html"></a>